almoloo/lucid/README.md

 To run this project, you will need to add the following environment variables to your .env file

 `VITE_DREAM_VERSION`: 0.0.1

+## Roadmap

+- [ ] Add AI integration for dream interpretation.

+- [ ] Generate images based on each dream using AI.

 ## Disclaimer